mrwel8/mrwel8.github.com/_posts/2015-05-14-thoughts-on-wave.md

 ### The technology has been around for a while

 ### Salesforce has a lot of ideas in the roadmap
 One giant advantage of being a <a href="https://appexchange.salesforce.com/listingDetail?listingId=a0N30000009xUI8EAM" target="_blank">Gold Partner</a> is that product managers sometimes give you glimpses into what is in the pipeline.
-Without going against any NDA or #safeharbor, all I can say is that Salesforce is putting a ton of effort into Analytics Cloud, so much so that their release timetable is actually doubled compared to the standard Winter/Spring/Summer schedule.
+Without going against any NDA or #safeharbor, all I can say is that Salesforce is putting a ton of effort into Analytics Cloud, so much so that their release timetable is actually doubled compared to the standard Winter / Spring / Summer schedule.
 The product team seems well aware of AC's shortcomings, and is already thinking through some really neat features for the near- and long-term future.

 ### It's more popular than you might think
+Trust me when I say that some **very** big EBUs (Enterprise Business Units) are already using Analytics Cloud.
+Actually, you don't need to trust me since Salesforce is now <a href="http://www.salesforce.com/analytics-cloud/resources/" target="_blank">publicizing those</a>: Coca Cola, GE Capital, Blue Cross Blue Shield, EMC, Akamai,...
+Sure, they probably have some other analytics platforms running as well, but who knows how long that will last!

 ### It's expensive, but likely worth it
 Sure, the numbers look pretty big on the <a href="http://www.salesforce.com/analytics-cloud/pricing/" target="_blank">Salesforce website</a>, but think about what you're getting – A cloud-based analytics platform that is instantly mobile-enabled and connected to your Salesforce data, without any extra infrastructure costs.
+When you look at competitors, they are either much more technical to implement (Informatica, Tableau), or they're built for only IT to use (SAP BO, Oracle BI).

-Besides, there are some discounts going around **right now** that I can help you <script type="text/javascript" language="javascript">
+> Besides, there are some discounts going around **right now** that I can help you <script type="text/javascript" language="javascript">
 <!--
 // Email obfuscator script 2.1 by Tim Williams, University of Arizona
 // Random encryption key feature by Andrew Moulden, Site Engineering Ltd